jasharpe/tanks/README.markdown

 _[Active when the debug option is enabled from the settings menu]_

 * Prints the milliseconds taken to render long frames
-* [Left Shift] + N: In a menu, this will cause the font to change if in sysfont mode, and print the name of the font used (forward a font with just N, or backwards with Left Shift + N)

 ## Credits